 The dining rooms normally assign a dinner time, but many also have “anytime” dining where you just show up and you’ll be seated.
 Here you get the white tablecloth dining experience.
 Expect it to take about an hour and a half to eat.
 (Many people don’t realize you can also eat breakfast in the dining room as well.
 The food is fresher than that you’ll find in the buffet, with smaller crowds.)

 Specialty (extra charge) restaurants offer up more intimate dining, with smaller venues and usually need reservations.
 Just like on land, the specialty restaurants can vary from Asian to Mexican to Italian, and of course, the ever popular steakhouse.
+Because each dish is individually made, we find the foot in specialty restaurants generally better than the buffet or dining room.

 While many things are included in your cruise fare, alcohol is not (unless you book a special package).
 Instead, you will need to buy drinks, and they can be pricey.
 It’s normally $6-8 for a beer and about $10-14 for a cocktail.
-One other thing to remember is that gratuity is added (normally around 18%) to the price of each drink.
+One other thing to remember is that gratuity is automatically added (normally around 18%) to the price of each drink.

 If you plan on drinking a lot, then cruise lines also sell alcohol packages.
 These deals allow you to pay one set price each day and drink your fill.